 Greenwood Elementary School

-- Greenwood Elementary School's student population of 361 students has stayed relatively flat over five school years.
+- Greenwood Elementary School's student population of 361 students has declined by 7% over five school years.

 |Grades Offered||Grades Prekindergarten-5|